Expert Care for High-Risk Pregnancies

 - Daily group activities such as spa days, baby food making classes, bib decorating, childbirth education, and breastfeeding classes

-In addition to the High-Risk Maternity Unit, Winnie Palmer Hospital has a Woman's Intensive Care Unit to serve expectant mothers who have complications and need 24 hours of intensive maternal or perinatal care before and/or immediately following delivery.
+In addition to the High-Risk Maternity Unit, Orlando Health Winnie Palmer has a Woman's Intensive Care Unit to serve expectant mothers who have complications and need 24 hours of intensive maternal or perinatal care before and/or immediately following delivery.